WebAhead8/e-Sketchy/README.md

 # e-Sketchy
 Digital & Traditional Art E-Commerce Store.
-All what the artist need in one place.
+All what the artist need in one place

     FRONTEND PROJECT